Scholarships and Awards

 Darby Hanes

-Established to honor the memory of C. C. Schmidt, a longtime physics faculty member and department chairman who passed away many years ago, and his wife, Alma K. Schmidt.
-This scholarship was created by the Schmidts' son, Bob Schmidt, by their friends, and by many other members of the Schmidt family and is awarded to incoming or current physics majors with a minimum GPA of 3.0.
+Established to honor the memory of C.C.
+Schmidt, a longtime physics faculty member and department chairman who passed away many years ago, and his wife, Alma K. Schmidt.
+This scholarship was created by the Schmidts' son Bob Schmidt, by their friends, and by many other members of the Schmidt family and is awarded to undergraduate physics majors of high academic standing.

 Recipients:

-The Gangopadhyay Undergraduate Scholarship for Physics
+The Gangopadhyay Undergraduate Endowed Scholarship for Physics

 Established by Shubhra Gangopadhyay, a former faculty member in physics who studied semiconductor materials and devices and who cared deeply about student welfare, and her husband, Dr. Keshab Gangopadhyay.
 This scholarship is awarded to incoming freshmen majoring in physics.